susanhao/susanhao.github.io/_pages/coursework.md

     permalink: /coursework/
 permalink: /coursework/
 ---
 Relevant coursework from UPenn and Berkeley.
-Grad level coursework is in *italics*
+Grad level classes are in *italics*
 ## CS/Data Science
 - *Experimental Design for Machine Learning on Multimedia Data (CS 294-082 - currently enrolled)*
 - *Principles and Techniques of Data Science (CS C200A)*